ArrayHQ/medium/readme.txt

 1. The theme home page filled with demo content.

 == Change Log ==
+= 2.1.3 - 9/8/14 =
+* Improved contrast of left and right sidebar links.

 = 2.1.2 - 6/02/14 =
 * Changes to the Latest Updates screen.
 * Removed changelog.txt and moved change log information to readme.txt